spacelift-io/user-documentation/docs/integrations/slack.md

 - Confirming and discarding tracked runs.
 - Viewing planned and actual changes.

-Both of these actions require specific permissions to be configured using the login or access policies.
+Both of these actions require specific permissions to be configured using the login policy.
 Confirming or discarding runs requires _Write_ level permissions while viewing changes requires _Read_ level permissions.
 The documention sections about policies below describe how to setup and manage these permissions.

 !!! info
-    The default stack access and login policy decision for Slack requests is to deny all access.
+    The default login policy decision for Slack requests is to deny all access.

 ### Login policy

 Using [login policies](../concepts/policy/login-policy.md) is the preferred way to control access for the Slack interation.
 Using them you can control who can access stacks which are in a specific [Space](../concepts/spaces/README.md).

-They allow for granular stack access control using the provided policy data such as slack workspace details, Slack team information and user which interacted with the message data.
+They allow for granular space access control using the provided policy data such as slack workspace details, Slack team information and user which interacted with the message data.
 Using the Login policy you can define rules which would allow to have _Read_ or _Write_ level permissions for certain actions.

 Login policies also don't need to be attached to a specific stack in order to work but are instead